Allocation Out of Sequence (AOOS)

 While analyses of AOOS will continue and evolve moving forward, early findings reveal several important trends:

-• AOOS is occurring across multiple organ types and regions, suggesting it is not limited to a specific area or organ system.
+- AOOS is occurring across multiple organ types and regions, suggesting it is not limited to a specific organ system or geographic area.

 These initial insights highlight the urgent need for greater data transparency and policy clarity.